 Hepatitis B testing can be part of a sexual health or general health check up.
 Your doctor can do a blood test to see if you're immune, and if you're not, can vaccinate you for protection against infection.
 People who are not immune and have recent exposure to hepatitis B can be protected from infection with hepatitis B immunoglobulin or vaccine.
 This needs to be given as soon as possible after a known exposure (e.g. after a needlestick injury, body fluid splash to the mucous membranes, or sexual exposure).
 If this has happened, it's important to seek immediate medical advice.

 How is it diagnosed?

 Hepatitis B is detected by a blood test.
 This can show if a person has current infection or has had hepatitis B in the past but is no longer infectious.
 It can also show whether someone is immune following vaccination.

 There is no specific treatment for acute hepatitis B. If a person still has hepatitis B after six months, the infection is called chronic hepatitis B. Treatments for hepatitis B are improving.
 Speak to your local doctor about whether treatment of your infection is recommended.

 To reduce the risk of further liver damage, people with hepatitis B should:

 - get lots of rest and eat a healthy diet

-- get vaccinated for hepatitis A
+- get vaccinated against hepatitis A.